1. Roman imperialism and early frontier formation. The creation-reshuffling of tribal (id)entities

 Changing landscapes in the northern frontier: Contrasting settlement patterns north and south of Hadrian’s wall.

-Manuel Fernandez-Gotz, University of Edinburgh, Derek Hamilton, Scottish Universities Environmental Research Centre, Dave Cowley, Historic Environment Scotland
+Manuel Fernández-Götz, University of Edinburgh, Derek Hamilton, Scottish Universities Environmental Research Centre, Dave Cowley, Historic Environment Scotland, Sophie McDonald, Scottish Universities Environmental Research Centre, and Ian Hardwick, University of Edinburgh

 This paper will present some preliminary results from a new Leverhulme Trust-funded project entitled “Beyond Walls: Reassessing Iron Age and Roman Encounters in Northern Britain”.
 The project aims to fundamentally transform our understanding of Rome’s impact on northern Britain, by analysing the transformation of settlement patterns and lifestyles in an area extending c.
 40 km south of Hadrian’s Wall to c.
 40 km north of the Antonine Wall.
 In order to contextualise the Roman influence, the project adopts a long-term perspective from c.
 500 BC to AD 500 to facilitate the study of changes and continuities before, during, and after the period of direct Roman presence in the region.
 The main focus lies on rationalising existing survey and excavation data, while at the same time generating new information through remote sensing, palaeoenvironmental research, and radiocarbon dating.
 This combined strategy will produce more robust and nuanced narratives about Roman and indigenous interactions, and also contribute to the wider subject of cultural encounters on the edges of empires.